How $state works

 Every component has a this.$state object that persists across renders.
 When this.$({ ... }) is called, the argument is shallow-merged into $state via Object.assign, then the $ function runs with the merged state.

-// What happens inside the framework:
+// What happens inside the framework (simplified):

 interfaceObject.$ = function(state) {

-let elements = $.call(this, Object.assign(this.$state ||= {}, state));
+let out = $.call(this, Object.assign(this.$state ||= {}, state));

 };